asppsa/blake-test/README.md

 To the best of my ability, I have proceeded with every new feature by writing accompanying specs to go with it.
 I have mostly written specs for models, views and requests.
-I haven't written full integration tests, but I believe that the test suite is pretty tight.
-Something I could have done to improve things would have been to include a code coverage tool (like [simplecov][simplecov]), but I elected not to, due to my lack of familiarity with it.
+I haven't written full integration tests.
+These would have resulted in a significantly slower test suite, and are probably not necessary for this project, given the extremely simplistic nature of the interface.

 Overall in writing tests, I have tried to demonstrate that I can write a good, thorough test suite that takes account of corner cases and that is easy to